 I love it!!!

 Ok.
 This place is not for everyone.
 It’s a little dive bar with bras on the ceiling.
-If you want to know where the locals go, where the fishermen go, this is it.
+If you want to know where the locals go, and where the fishermen go, this is it.

 Live music.
 Cold beer.
 Locals.
 Strong drinks.
 Picnic tables.

-They have great food.
+Furthermore, they have great food.
 You can’t get any fresher.
 The best raw oysters.
 Outstanding fried “Bang Me” shrimp, which is fried shrimp tossed in a hot sauce.

 Sure, I like to get dressed up and go to a swanky restaurant to eat.
-But, I also like to stay in flip flops with beach hair and just kick back in an unpretentious atmosphere.
+But, I also like to stay in flip-flops with beach hair and just kick back in an unpretentious atmosphere.

 There are two things that I don’t miss on a Destin beach trip.
 Blackened mahi-mahi at Dewey Destin (Harborside) and bacon at The Perfect Pig!